 Some lenders (including schools that are lenders in the FFEL program) use third-party servicer organizations to perform some or many lender functions.
-Third-party servicer organizations are required to obtain an annual audit (attestation engagement) under the December 1996 Audit Guide, Compliance Audits (Attestation Engagements) for Lenders and Lender Servicers

-Participating in the Federal Family Education Loan Program (Lender Audit Guide), issued by ED.
-Auditors of lenders (including school lenders) may exclude coverage of compliance requirements performed by a third-party servicer, provided the auditor has determined that the third-party servicer has obtained an audit under the Lender Audit Guide for the entire audit period of the lender.
-If the third-party servicer has a different audit period, the auditor of the lender must determine that the most recently required audit of the third-party servicer under the Lender Audit Guide has been completed timely, and must obtain a representation from the thirdparty servicer that it has engaged (or will engage) an auditor to perform the required audit under the Lender Audit Guide for the immediate subsequent audit period.
-The auditor of the lender must confirm that the audit period of the prior third-party servicer audit, together with the audit period for the subsequent third-party servicer audit, covers the entire audit period of the lender/school lender audit.
-If the auditor excludes coverage of compliance requirements performed for a third-party servicer, the Report on Compliance With Requirements Applicable to Each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133 must clearly describe the compliance requirements for which coverage has been excluded, name the third-party servicer that performed those compliance requirements, state that that the third-party servicer has obtained an audit performed under December 1996 Audit Guide, Compliance Audits (Attestation Engagements) for Lenders and Lender Servicers Participating in the Federal Family Education Loan Program (Lender Audit Guide), issued by ED, and specify the period of that audit (attestation engagement).
+Third-party servicer organizations are required to obtain a financial statement audit and compliance attestation engagement under the January 2011 Lender Servicer Financial Statement Audit and Compliance Attestation Guide (Lender Servicer Audit Guide), issued by ED.
+Auditors of lenders (including school lenders) may exclude coverage of compliance requirements performed by a third-party servicer, provided the auditor has determined that the third-party servicer has obtained an audit under the Lender Servicer Audit Guide for the entire audit period of the lender.
+If the third-party servicer has a different audit period, the auditor of the lender must determine that the most recently required audit of the third-party servicer under the Lender Servicer Audit Guide has been completed timely, and must obtain a representation from the third-party servicer that it has engaged (or will engage) an auditor to perform the required audit under the Lender Servicer Audit Guide for the immediate subsequent audit period.
+The auditor of the lender must confirm that the audit period of the prior third-party servicer audit, together with the audit period for the subsequent thirdparty servicer audit, covers the entire audit period of the lender/school lender audit.
+If the auditor excludes coverage of compliance requirements performed for a third-party servicer, the Report on Compliance With Requirements Applicable to Each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133 must clearly describe the compliance requirements for which coverage has been excluded, name the third-party servicer that performed those compliance requirements, state that that the third-party servicer has obtained an audit performed under the January 2011 Lender Servicer Audit Guide issued by ED, and specify the period of that audit.
 Alternatively, the auditor may decide to use a third-party servicer's audit (attestation engagement) and rely on it in rendering an opinion on compliance.
 In such cases, the auditor should obtain the servicer's most recent compliance audit report and any other reports regarding servicer compliance.
 If the servicer's compliance audit report or other reports contain findings of noncompliance, the auditor should assess the effect of that noncompliance on the nature, timing, or extent of substantive tests to be conducted at the lender and/or the servicer organization, as well as reporting that information.
 The auditor must also adhere to pertinent generally accepted auditing standards relating to use of servicer organization audits and reliance on the work of other auditors.

-CFDA 84.041IMPACT AID (Title VIII of ESEA)CFDA 84.401IMPACT AID - SCHOOL CONSTRUCTION, RECOVERY ACTCFDA 84.404IMPACT AID - SCHOOL CONSTRUCTION FORMULA GRANT, RECOVERY ACT
+CFDA 84.041 IMPACT AID (Title VIII of ESEA) CFDA 84.401 IMPACT AID - SCHOOL CONSTRUCTION, RECOVERY ACT CFDA 84.404 IMPACT AID - SCHOOL CONSTRUCTION FORMULA GRANT, RECOVERY ACT

 The objective of the Impact Aid Program (IAP) under Title VIII of the Elementary and Secondary Education Act (ESEA) is to provide financial assistance to local educational agencies (LEAs) whose local revenues or enrollments are adversely affected by Federal activities.
-These activities include the Federal acquisition of real property (Section 8002) or the presence of children residing on tax-exempt Federal property or residing with a parent employed on tax-exempt Federal property (-federally connected" children) (Section 8003).
+These activities include the Federal acquisition of real property (Section 8002) or the presence of children residing on tax-exempt Federal property or residing with a parent employed on tax-exempt Federal property ("federally connected" children) (Section 8003).